How to maintain condenser

 HVAC

-The answer to 'how to maintain condenser' is to regularly clean and inspect the condenser unit to ensure it is operating efficiently.
-This includes removing any debris or obstructions around the unit, cleaning the condenser coils, and checking the refrigerant levels and connections.
+The answer to 'how to maintain condenser' is to regularly clean and inspect the outdoor condenser unit.
+This involves removing any debris or vegetation around the unit, gently hosing down the coils to remove dirt and dust buildup, and checking the electrical connections and refrigerant levels.
+Proper maintenance helps the condenser unit operate efficiently and extends its lifespan.

 Sources